Salma Zahid: Politics

-Zahid was elected in the 2015 Canadian federal election as a Member of Parliament for Scarborough Centre (electoral district).
+Zahid was elected in the 2015 Canadian federal election as a Member of Parliament for Scarborough Centre (federal electoral district).
 While in the 42nd Parliament, Zahid had the role of Vice-Chair for the Standing Committee on the Status of Women, where she was a spokesperson for racialized women.

 In February 2018, Zahid announced that she was taking medical leave to treat her Stage 4 Non-Hodgkin lymphoma.
 This was used by the Scarborough Centre Conservative Party of Canada Riding Association Vice President to sell memberships via robocall.
 While recovering from chemotherapy treatment, Zahid wore a hijab for personal reasons, saying that she had grown closer to her Islamic faith while facing cancer.
 In May 2018, she became the first MP to wear a hijab in the House of Commons.
 Zahid received some negative reactions to the hijab, to which she responded by highlighting the personal nature of her decision.
 In July 2018, after completing six rounds of chemotherapy, Zahid was cancer-free and returned to her job.

 Zahid was re-nominated to run in Scarborough Centre for the Liberals in the 2019 Canadian federal election.